akelsch/spotify-recommender/backend/README.md

 ### dev

 Profile used to do backend development.
 This profile will not forward you to the frontend dashboard after the first request/login with Spotify.
-Requires running a SSH tunnel to the remote database (or Docker).
+Requires running an SSH tunnel to the remote database (or Docker).

 | Environment Variable | Description       |
 | -------------------- | ----------------- |